wangbaogui/iscroll-examples/example1/readme.md

-# iScroll 4 library examples - Example 1 #
+# iScroll.js 4 library examples - Example 1 #

 This is a simple book list using a specifc html div with scrolling capabilities provided by [iScroll.js](http://cubiq.org/iscroll-4)